metubin712/DeepSpliceDetectors/README.md

 - All provided code (including shell scripts to download the data and log files) are tested in **GNU/Linux** and **macOS** operating systems.
 Complete **Windows** support may not be 100%.

-- We recommand using python 3.8+ for the experiments.
+- We recommend using python 3.8+ for the experiments.
 Python 2.x is not supported.

 - Python package requirements are available at `requirements.txt` file.